Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 **Dynamic Inventory**: Retrieves inventory information dynamically from external sources.
 **Multiple Inventory**: Allows the use of multiple static inventory files for organizing and managing inventory across different environments or projects.
 Using inventory directories and multiple inventory sources.
 Static groups of dynamic groups.
 If your Ansible inventory fluctuates over time with hosts spinning up and shutting down in response to business demands, the static inventory solutions will not serve your needs.
-Multiple Inventory :You may need to track hosts from multiple sources: cloud providers, LDAP, Cobbler, and/or enterprise CMDB systems.
+Multiple Inventory:You may need to track hosts from multiple sources: cloud providers, LDAP, Cobbler, and/or enterprise CMDB systems.

-71. **What’s path of ansible configuration?**
+71. **What’s the path of ansible configuration?**
 /etc/ansible/ansible. cfg

-72. **What’s difference between ansible and chef?**
+72. **What’s the difference between ansible and chef?**
-Ansible: uses YAML (easy) , Agentless
+Ansible: uses YAML (easy), Agentless
-Chef and Puppet: uses Ruby (Difficult), needs agent and updates is headache.
+Chef and Puppet: uses Ruby (Difficult), needs an agent and updates are a headache.

-73. **What’s privilege escalation in ansible?**
+73. **What’s privilege escalation in Ansible?**
 Ansible uses existing privilege escalation systems to execute tasks with root privileges or with another user’s permissions.
 Because this feature allows you to ‘become’ another user, different from the user that logged into the machine (remote user), we call it become.
 The become keyword uses existing privilege escalation tools like *sudo*, *su*, *pfexec*, *doas*, *pbrun*, *dzdo*, *ksu*, *runas*, *machinectl* and others.

-74. **What’s Azure Devops?**
+74. **What’s Azure DevOps?**
 Azure DevOps supports a collaborative culture and set of processes that bring together developers, project managers, and contributors to develop